 What is the Snapdragon 835?

-The 835 is Qualcomm’s mobile system on a ship (SoC), which contains all the key ingredients that sit at the heart of a smartphone.
+The 835 is Qualcomm’s mobile system on a chip (SoC), which contains all the key ingredients that sit at the heart of a smartphone.
 This includes the CPU, graphics processor, Wi-Fi and 4G modems, sound hardware and sensor hubs, among others.

 It’s the successor to the Snapdragon 821, which launched last year as a minor improvement to the 820.
 Found in many of last year’s top-end phones, including the Samsung Galaxy S7, OnePlus 3T and HTC 10, this was the pinnacle of Android smartphone chipsets in 2016.